-Patty (right) is a nurse at Lifeline and holds an associate degree in nursing.
-Prior to joining the staff, she worked in oncology and outpatient surgery, as well as on the general floor of Northeast Regional Medical Center.
-Kris and Patty run pregnancy tests, ultrasounds, and accompany men and women in their pregnancy and parenting journeys.
-Both Kris and Patty are trained in Limited Obstetric Ultrasound through the National Institute of Family and Life Advocates.
+Kris runs pregnancy tests, ultrasounds, and accompany men and women in their pregnancy and parenting journeys.
+She is trained in Limited Obstetric Ultrasound through the National Institute of Family and Life Advocates.

 Before Lifeline, Jackson worked for Preferred Family Healthcare as a behavioral health technician and for Upward Bound as an academic coach.
 As a new father himself, Jackson is passionate about dads connecting and fostering supportive relationships with their children.